Oil dives 4 percent to five-year low as selling snowballs

 Thus far, there appears little sign of intervention, even after oil prices dropped 15 percent, or nearly $12 a barrel, since the Organization of the Petroleum Exporting Countries opted not to cut production at its Nov.
 27 meeting.

-Top exporter Saudi Arabia has resisted calls from poorer members to curb output and shore up prices which have slumped more than 40 percent since June.
+Top exporter Saudi Arabia has resisted calls from poorer members to curb output and shore up prices that have slumped more than 40 percent since June.

-Libya's state oil company said on Sunday the country was producing 800,000 barrels a day, though its El Sharara oilfield was closed due to a pipeline blockade.
+It is unclear how soon the price slump will slow the U.S. shale boom.
+The number of onshore rigs drilling for crude oil remains relatively high, and new U.S. projections released on Monday show production from the big three U.S. shale plays should carry on growing at over 100,000 barrels per day into January.

+Analysts at Standard Chartered said they expect drilling activity to fall "significantly" within two months.

-(Additional reporting by Jack Stubbs in London, Manolo Serapio Jr in Singapore, Adam Rose in Beijing and Rania El Gamal in Kuwait; Editing by Christopher Johnson, Chizu Nomiyama and Bernadette Baum)
+(Additional reporting by Jack Stubbs in London, Manolo Serapio Jr in Singapore, Adam Rose in Beijing and Rania El Gamal in Kuwait; Editing by Christopher Johnson, Chizu Nomiyama, Bernadette Baum and Marguerita Choy)